MoniPar/reclaimed-treasures/README.md

 **Delete Review**

 A logged-in user can choose to delete their own product review by clicking on the Delete button on their review.
-This will bring the reviewer to a confirmation page where they can either cancel out of deleting the review and be redirected back to the Product Detail page of the product or Delete the review.
+This will bring the reviewer to a confirmation page where they can either cancel out of deleting the review and be redirected back to the Product Detail page or Delete the review.

 <details>
 <summary>Click to view screenshots</summary>